Planet of the Spiders: Plot

-Following the events of Invasion of the Dinosaurs, Mike Yates was discharged from UNIT and is now attending a Tibetan meditation centre in rural England.
-Sarah Jane Smith visits him and they witness some curious events, seemingly organised by a resident called Lupton, and his cronies.
-Mike and Sarah stumble across Lupton performing an incantation, which conjures up a giant spider.
-It jumps on Lupton’s back and then disappears.
-The spider manifests itself in Lupton’s head, telling him to seek out and locate a certain blue crystal.
+Following the events of Invasion of the Dinosaurs, Mike Yates is discharged from UNIT and joins a Tibetan meditation centre in rural England for therapy, to help him cope with the experience.
+He asks Sarah Jane Smith to visit him, to investigate a group organised by a resident named Lupton.
+Mike and Sarah witness Lupton perform an incantation that conjures up a giant spider, which takes control of him.
+The Spider has come to Earth to seek a certain blue crystal.